17 Top-Rated Weekend Getaways from San Diego

 The hottest place on Earth might not seem like a weekend getaway destination, but if you stay at The Inn at Death Valley resort or The Ranch at Death Valley family adventure resort, it's a very fun experience.

-The development is within the borders of Death Valley National Park, which is almost 3.5 million acres of land, the largest national park in the continental US.
+Death Valley National Park, which is almost 3.5 million acres of land, is the largest national park in the continental US.
 It's the lowest point in the United States and one of the lowest places on Earth.
 It's also one of the hottest, having recorded the hottest-ever temperature anywhere on Earth (134 degrees Fahrenheit/57 Celsius).

 View over the UC Berkeley campus to the San Francisco Bay